Skip to content

 Failure metadata must not contain raw lease credentials.

-Use release when the session should give up ownership without making the run terminal.
+Use session-bound release when the current managed session should give up ownership without making the run terminal.
+The autonomy tool resolves the internal lease from the caller session and run_id; raw claim tokens never cross the public surface.

 Tool path: